-Vectors can also be done by proper disposal of manure also.
+Vectors can also be done by proper disposal of manure.

 If all the management practices are carried out properly, then milk production will increase.

-Usually, milking is done 2 times a day in most of the farm but much research has been conducted and it was found that 3 times milking increases milk production.
+Usually, milking is done 2 times a day on most of the farms, but much research has been conducted and it was found that 3 times milking increases milk production.

 - Knuckling method of milking-

-This is a common practice of milking cows; wherein thumb is opposed against the teat and fingers, it puts pressure on the teat tissue and damages the teat and is also painful to the animal.
+This is a common practice of milking cows; wherein the thumb is opposed against the teat and fingers, it puts pressure on the teat tissue and damages the teat and is also painful.

 - Treatment of animals in case of deficiency

-Animals can also produce less milk when there is a deficiency of minerals and vitamins.
+Animals can also produce less milk when minerals and vitamins are deficient.
 In general, mineral mixtures available in the market can be included in the diet of the animal, which will fulfill the mineral requirements.
 In more immediate cases, calcium deficiency can be treated by a veterinarian who will likely inject calcium into animals via intravenous injections.